CoffeeVampir3/Architecture-DeepQwen3NextSeek-MoE/README.md

-Combination of MLA and Gated Delta Net using Deep Seek's routing.
+Combination of MLA and Gated Delta Net using Deep Seek's routing with a general large MoE.
+The early MoE doesn't stabilize very well and sadly we probably need an auxillary loss to stabilize the early training.
 Should probably gate the MLA here.

 Architecture:
 - Deep seek style MoE (Auxillary loss free routing -- Different from Qwen's usual routing: https://arxiv.org/abs/2408.15664)